 My life is filled abundantly with small and tender joys.
 Overall, I am very blessed.
 Very blessed indeed.

 A thought to carry with you through today . . .

-I wish for you a wonderful week ahead.
-May it be filled to overflowing with small and wonderful things.
-Don't forget . . .
+I wish for you a week abundantly filled with small and wonderful things.
+Please know that . . .

 ═══════════ ღೋƸ̵̡Ӝ̵̨̄Ʒღೋ ═══════════ ⊰✿░G░O░D⊰✿⊰L░O░V░E░S⊰✿⊰░Y░O░U░⊰✿